aws-amplify/docs/js/api.md

 **Key prefix**

-The `AWSAppSyncClient` persists its store data (e.g. cache) using `redux-persist`.
-Keys in the persisted store will be prefixed by the provided `keyPrefix`.
+The `AWSAppSyncClient` persists its cache data to support offline scenarios.
+Keys in the persisted cache will be prefixed by the provided `keyPrefix`.

 This prefix is required when offline support is enabled and you want to use more than one client in your app (e.g. by [accessing a multi-auth enabled AppSync API](#aws-appsync-multi-auth))